Organising Your Makeup Bag

 - Consider buying products that have numerous uses like a CC cream.
 They can save a huge amount of room in your everyday makeup bag.

 - Consider the seasons.
 If you are someone who changes their makeup seasonally, set a reminder to do this quarterly.
-It’s the perfect opportunity to make sure that you aren’t carrying round items that you aren’t using regularly.
+It’s the perfect opportunity to make sure that you aren’t carrying around items that you aren’t using regularly.

 - Don’t forget your brushes!
 I would recommend keeping them in a pouch can help to keep them clean and prevent the bristles from becoming distorted, particularly if you carry a few around with you.